 Does Your Acceptance Rate Matter On DoorDash?

-New DoorDash drivers often feel bad if they decline a bunch of orders or think they need to keep a high acceptance rate to avoid getting deactivated.
+However, new DoorDash drivers often feel bad if they decline a bunch of orders or think they need to keep a high acceptance rate to avoid getting deactivated.

 Nothing could be further from the truth, so let’s get into what DoorDash and real couriers have to say on the subject.